VOLCANIC

 This travertine is a special form of limestone, consisting of the two minerals aragonite (prevails in vicinity of vents) and calcite, which in chemical terms both are calcium carbonates.
 Therefore, at Mammoth Hot Springs virtually the same sinter formation processes take place as known from stalactite caves, but above-ground, far more quickly due to the hot water, and by generating a snow-white, highly pure sinter quality.
 In contrast, the majority of Yellowstone's hot springs precipitate siliceous sinter, and this at very much slower rate.
 On visits in Mammoth Hot Springs the quite different appearance of travertine terracettes and stalactites from siliceous sinter formations becomes obvious already from afar.

 Down the top of Terrace Mountain a notable number of travertine terraces are extending towards Gardner River.
-According to Keith E. Bargar (Geology and Thermal History of Mammoth Hot Springs, 1978), the Upper Terraces Area is composed of five main terraces, each of which divided into sub-terraces.
-These are, in a descending sequence from southwest to northeast: the forested and hardly active Pinyon Terrace, the Highland Terrace (including Orange Spring Mound, Aphrodite Terrace, New Highland Terrace, underground River Styx, and White Elephant Back Terrace), the Angel Terrace (including Rath Terrace and Glen Springs Fissure-Ridge), the Narrow Gauge Terrace (including Cheops Mound), and the Prospect Terrace (including The Esplanade, Baby Terrace, and Cupid Spring Fissure-Ridge).
+According to Keith E. Bargar (Geology and Thermal History of Mammoth Hot Springs, 1978), the Upper Terraces Area is composed of five terraces, each of which divided into sub-terraces.
+These are, in a descending sequence from southwest to northeast: the forested and hardly active Pinyon Terrace, the Highland Terrace (including Squirrel Fissure Ridge, Orange Spring Mound, Aphrodite Terrace, Rath Terrace, New Highland Terrace, and White Elephant Back Terrace), the Angel Terrace (including Glen Fissure Ridge), the Narrow Gauge Terrace (including Narrow Gauge Fissure Ridge and Cheops Mound), and the Prospect Terrace (including The Esplanade, Baby Terrace, and Cupid Fissure Ridge).

-Mammoth Hot Springs in 2013, east slope of lower terraces, subdivided into Main, Marble, Pulpit, Jupiter and Mound Terrace
+Mammoth Hot Springs in 2013, east slope of Main Terraces Area, subdivided into Main, Marble, Pulpit, Jupiter and Mound Terrace

-The photo above shows the Lower Terraces Area from the east, with the overflowing Main Terrace and Marble Terrace on the lefthand side, on a par and seamlessly followed to the righthand side by Pulpit Terrace, Jupiter Terrace and the somewhat lower Mound Terrace.
+Subjacent of the Upper Terraces the central plateau with its slopes, called Main Terrace Area, is a patchwork of several terraces, too.
+The photo above shows the Main Terrace Area from the east, with the overflowing Main Terrace and Marble Terrace on the lefthand side, on a par and seamlessly followed to the righthand side by Pulpit Terrace, Jupiter Terrace and the somewhat lower Mound Terrace.
 Halfway up the slope between Marble Terrace and Jupiter Terrace the famous, pulpit-like terracettes of Pulpit Terrace, wherefrom reportedly preacher men proclaimed the Gospel, once were resting on beautifully sculptured stalactite pedestals and displaying high discharge between the 1870s and 1888.
 Apparently, some of them have then been swallowed by the eastwards growing terrace, while the remainder has eroded almost beyond recognition after the spring ceased flowing in 1926.

 Pulpit Terrace Mammoth Hot Springs Yellowstone

-Pulpit Terrace in 1883, by William H. Jackson (Historical Views/age fotostock/Alamy Stock Photo)
+Pulpit Terrace in 1883, by William H. Jackson (Penta Springs Limited / Alamy Stock Photo)

-In a northward direction the next lower level on the slope is formed by Minerva Terrace and Cleopatra Terrace, a further step leads down to Palette Terrace and Cavern Terrace, whereafter the terrain descends again to the level of Hymen Terrace and Opal Terrace.
+In a northward direction the Lower Terraces Area follows.
+The level underneath Main Terrace is formed by Minerva Terrace and Cleopatra Terrace, a further step leads down to Palette Terrace and Cavern Terrace, whereafter the terrain descends again to the level of Hymen Terrace and Opal Terrace.
 Almost every terrace comes with its own spring and shares its name with this spring (there may be additional, differently named springs present on a terrace, though).
 The only exceptions are Pulpit Terrace and Marble Terrace, where I was unable to find correspondingly named springs in books or historical documents.
-It appears that both names only were applied to terracettes sitting on the slope and fed by Main Springs.
+It appears that both names only were applied to terracettes sitting on the eastern slope of the Main Terrace Area.
 Even though Keith E. Bargar equated Marble Terrace with Jupiter Terrace, Park Historian Lee H. Whittlesey pointed out that "Marble Terrace, located just south of Pulpit Terrace, refers to the east vertical side of the Main Terrace".
+This means that terracettes on Marble Terrace are fed by Main and Canary springs, while terracettes on Pulpit Terrace apparently were fed by the runoff of Jupiter Springs.
 Already this example, as just one of many peculiar cases, shows that the naming, which at first glance seems so simple, is to a visitor on location not always easy to comprehend.

 Marble Terrace Mammoth Hot Springs Yellowstone